Aman1440/100-days-of-code/log.md

 ### Day 15: July 11 2020
              Practised: Visual designs {Animations}
            Development: tried using the animation function and used the animation to hover over a button and change the color for n secs.
 Animation made Css more attractive.
 I used many functions by which animations would look better and also changed their paths and timings by which in case of many animations at one partical page could look different too.

+### Day 16: July 12 2020
+             Practised: tried bezier curves, fetching more details and correct usage of div, article, nav tags, tried to use tags for audio content too.
+             Development: tried to use curve and animations to make a dribbling move, also used tags to know more about their usage, and used audio tag to give                       support to audio files.